Table of Contents

 In the default NetShield 6000 Series configuration, no login credentials are enabled for the local console.

-Alternatively, direct local Ethernet connection to the G1 interface could be done without a switch by using a crossover cable.
+Direct local Ethernet connection to the G1 interface can be done without a switch by using a suitable crossover cable.
 However, all the RJ45 interfaces on the NetShield 6000 Series support Automatic MDI-X so a crossover cable is not necessary.

 Connection to an ISP for Internet AccessFor access to the public Internet, another 6000 Series Ethernet interface should be selected for connection to an ISP.
 For example, G2 could be selected, although another available interface could be used instead.

-Management Computer Ethernet Interface SetupTraffic can flow between the designated management computer's Ethernet interface and the firewall's management interface if they are on the same IP network.
-This means the management computer interface should be first assigned the following static values:
+Management Computer Ethernet Interface SetupTraffic can flow between the designated management computer's Ethernet interface and the firewall's default management Ethernet interface if they are on the same IP network.
+This means the management computer's Ethernet interface should be first assigned the following static values: